 Hardwood flooring is a traditional flooring option that is both classy and durable.
 Although you need to maintain it from time to time, the look of these floors when they are finished and polished is extremely classy.
 They have this timeless beauty effect that leaves a homeowner feeling special, owing to the fact you have the best flooring option ever.
 One that will convert a normal house into your dream home.
 There is a warm and delightful feeling of wood floors underfoot while the slightly higher upfront cost will fade away as a distant memory.

 Those who are looking for a cheaper flooring alternative, vinyl flooring may be for them.
 Unlike hardwood flooring, it will go easier on your wallet.
-But if you are looking for something ultra-durable like hardwood flooring, then this type of floor may not be your cup of tea.
-Vinyl may have moisture resistance ability and be easier to install for a do-it-yourselfer but is not as classy or traditional as hardwood floors.
+But if you are looking for something classic and timeless like hardwood flooring, then this type of floor may not be your cup of tea.
+Vinyl is extremely durable and has greater moisture resistance ability but is not as classy or traditional as hardwood floors.

 Carpeting is more suitable for apartments and offices rather than in your home.
 You may want to have a small area rug in front of your bed or the coffee table but to have the floor of the entire house wrapped in carpet may not be a good idea after all.
 Plus, it isn't that much cheaper if you buy a high-quality carpet and pad and regular cleaning will be an additional cost too.
 You will also have to think of the cost to remove and replace carpet, which is not a permanent flooring.
 This results in higher cost over time out of your budget.